Fanteria/todotxt-tui/README.md

 ## Configuration

 ToDo TUI uses a TOML configuration file located at `~/.config/todo-tui.toml` for customization.
-Below is a sample configuration file with explanations for each setting:

 <details>
-<summary> Default config file </summary>
+  <summary>Example config file</summary>

+Cofig file with default values.
+And description for every setting.

 ```toml
 # The active color for selected items
 # You can set the color by name ("Blue"), by RGB values ([255, 0, 0]), or by index in the terminal (fg.Index = 5).